YYUUUY/Awesome-Deep-Multimodality/README.md

 A collection of datasets, papers and algorithms for multimodality deep learning research

-With Applications for, Personality Assessment, Humor Understanding
+With Applications for, Personality Assessment, Humor Understanding, Job Interviewing etc.

 ## Datasets